SebastianAlturckCarlos/SebastianAlturckCarlos/README.md

 ## Life ✈
 ## Projects
 <p>
     <b>KSU R6 Website:</b> Developed a front-end website that displays information about the team and previous teams from previous years.
 This includes different rosters, upcoming schedules, and records from previous seasons.
-This project was made for the use of the Kansas State R6 team.
+This was made for the use of the Kansas State R6 team.
     <br/><b>Chipotle UI:</b> Developed an application that Chipotle would use if they were to have a self-serve UI.
 This application made it easy to order items and then receive a receipt for the items if paid.
 </p>